 History of the Stockbridge Library

 One of the earliest libraries in western Massachusetts was founded in Stockbridge.
-In July 1789, twenty-five residents signed a charter forming the Berkshire Republican Library.
-A number of important figures in the town’s history were original founders, among them, Theodore Sedgwick, Timothy Edwards, the Reverend Stephen West of the Congregational Church, and Erastus Sergeant, son of the missionary and the first physician in town.
+In July 1789, 25 residents signed a charter forming the Berkshire Republican Library.
+Original founders included a number of important figures from the town’s history: Theodore Sedgwick, Timothy Edwards, the Reverend Stephen West of the Congregational Church, and Erastus Sergeant, son of the missionary and the first physician in town.
 In 1814, a library was established in Curtisville (now Interlaken) and a juvenile library containing about 160 volumes was founded in 1826.
-From 1822 until 1861, little is known of the history of the libraries or the disposition of the books.
+From 1822 until 1861, little is known of the history of these libraries or the disposition of the books.

-In 1861, Nathan Jackson, a Tyringham native who was educated at the Stockbridge Academy, offered $2,000 toward a library in Stockbridge, provided that townspeople could raise an additional $1,000 and that a building would be erected to house the library.
-Despite the Civil War, Stockbridge citizens responded by contributing another $2,500, and four hundred people gave books.
-The Stockbridge Library Association was formed in 1862 to accept the gifts.
+In 1862, Nathan Jackson (1780-1863), a Tyringham native and former student of the Stockbridge Academy, offered $2,000 toward a library in Stockbridge, provided that townspeople could raise an additional $1,000 and that a building would be erected to house the library.
+Despite the Civil War, Stockbridge citizens responded by contributing another $2,500 and 400 people gave books.
+The Stockbridge Library Association formed in 1862 to accept the gifts.

 Mrs. Francis Fowler Dwight (1797-1886) gave the site – a corner lot at Elm and Main Streets – and John Z. Goodrich (1804-1885) erected the stone building at his own expense.
 In July 1864, a year after Nathan Jackson’s death, the Library opened its doors with 3,000 volumes on its shelves.
 It was one of only five libraries built in the United States during the Civil War.
 According to bookplates of the era, the Library seems to have been known as the Stockbridge Social Library or the Jackson Library.
 One-half of Jackson’s original gift was invested as a permanent fund for the purchase of books.